-Figure 16.
-Main output source settings In some applications it may be desirable for the output of the compressor circuit to be routed to the main output.
+In some applications it may be desirable for the output of the compressor circuit to be routed to the main output.
 Appropriate applications could include on-air broadcast situations where nonprofessional talent is present.
 Controlling the dynamic range of the audio signals on the main output can limit the chance of cable crosstalk and equipment overload.
 Another typical application where using the output of the compressor would be when the Model 220's system mode is selected for production.
 In this case the main output would be used as an additional talkback output and dynamic range control could be beneficial.

+System Mode

-System Mode Switch SW4-8 is used to configure the overall operating mode of the Model 220.
+Switch SW4-8 is used to configure the overall operating mode of the Model 220.
+Specifically, it determines how the main output operates vis-à-vis the talkback outputs.
 Understanding how the two modes impact overall system operation will ensure that correct operation and maximum usability will occur.
-When selected to the on-air mode, the main output will mute whenever a talkback function is active.
+When selected to the on-air mode, the main output will mute whenever either talkback output is active.
 The LED indicators associated with the main output will light accordingly.
-The on-air mode should be selected for all on-air broadcast applications.
-It's imperative that the main output be muted whenever on-air talent is using one the talkback functions to communicate with production personnel.
-When the system mode is set for production, the main output is never muted in response to a talkback output being active.
-This mode allows the main output
+The onair mode should be selected for all on-air broadcast applications.
+It's imperative that the main output be muted whenever on-air talent uses one or both of the talkback outputs to communicate with production personnel.